PactInteractive/image-downloader/README.md

 Change Log
 ================
+2.0:
+- Added the ability to save the files to a subfolder
+- Implemented a cleaner design
+- Utilized the Google Chrome downloads API
+- Fixed a few minor display issues

 1.3:
 - Images used in a <style> tag will now also be included at the end of the list.
 Only images from inline style attributes of elements used to be included.
 - Added support for data URI